Skip to main content

 • IMAGE_NAME is the name of the existing private image for your application.

-• APPLICATION_SLUG is the slug assigned to your application.
-You can find your application slug on the Application Settings page in the vendor portal.
+• APPLICATION_SLUG is the unique slug for the application.
+You can find the application slug on the Application Settings page in the Vendor Portal.
 For more information, see Get the Application Slug in Managing Applications.

 • TARGET_IMAGE_NAME is a name for the image.
 Replicated recommends that the TARGET_IMAGE_NAME is the same as the IMAGE_NAME.